sonic-net/SONiC/doc/pins/p4rt_app_hld.md

 ## Scope

-This document describes the high-level design for adding a P4Runtime gRPC service into SONiC, and outlines the Application DB changes needed.
+This document describes the high-level design for adding a P4Runtime gRPC service into SONiC which will run on [port 9559](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=9559).

 ## Definitions/Abbreviations